iansu/talks/talks/zero-dependency-clis/slides-v3.md

 I learned a while ago that if you use a subcommand that git doesn't recognize it will look for a matching file in your path.

-For example, if you typed `git hello` it would realize that doesn't match and built in subcommands and will look for a file named `git-hello` on your path.
+For example, if you typed `git hello` it would realize that `hello` doesn't match any built in subcommands and will look for a file named `git-hello` on your path.
 If it finds it, it'll run it.

-This is pretty cool and a really nice way to make a CLI app extensible.
+This is a pretty cool way to make a CLI app extensible.

 A little while later I saw this tweet...
 -->